ian-sobs/KURIPOT/README.md

 PORT          # the port number the web server should listen to for
 			  # for requests made by the client.
+        # web server defaults to port 5000 if not specified.

 ACCESS_TOKEN_JWT_SECRET    # the secret key used to sign access tokens.